 Among her many honors, Harjo is the 2017 recipient of the Ruth Lilly Prize from the Poetry Foundation, and in 2015 she was presented with the Wallace Stevens Award from the Academy of American Poets.
 She has also earned a Guggenheim Fellowship, the William Carlos Williams Award from the Poetry Society of America, and a United States Artist Fellowship.

 The Irvine Barclay Theatre is located at 4242 Campus Drive in Irvine.
-For more information, visit artsoc.org/lecture, and check out this segment on Harjo produced by PBS NewsHour.
+For more information or to register, visit artsoc.org/lecture, and check out this segment on Harjo produced by PBS NewsHour.